-To Process a Generic 1-H Spectrum :
+To Process a Generic 1-H Spectrum:

 Open the file containing the spectrum.

-When you launch the program, iNMR shows the Open File dialog.
 If your spectrum corresponds to a folder, choose any of the files at the top level of that folder. iNMR will then show the raw, time-domain, data.

-You can alternatively drag the folder containing the spectrum onto the iNMR icon.
+On the Mac, you can alternatively drag the folder containing the spectrum onto the iNMR icon.

 Fourier Transform.